rhkarls/rhkarls.github.io/projects.md

 Can for example be used to visualize exceedance frequency at different times of the year for streamflow timeseries.
 Basically a flow-duration curve for each day of the year:

 ![fdc_eplines](assets/discharge_exceedance_example.png)
+The above graph shows the cumulative frequency of streamflow for each day of the year, so how often specified discharges were equaled or exceeded over the year.
+Low flows are execeeded often with values closer to 1, with 1 being exceeded 100% of the time.
+Extreme high flows occur less seldom has lower exceedance frequency.

 Or the frequency distribution over the year for air temperature time series: